Find out why predictive maintenance data analytics is so important in building a machine learning-powered solution for EV charging stations.

 Determining quantifiable outputs (as an output we agreed to expect the date when the station will go out of order)

 Together with our partner, we've decided that an ultimate goal for the ML project would be to implement a predictive maintenance solution for different EV charging stations they install for their clients.
 Only after precise problem framing we moved to data analysis.

 After the series of meetings with Intelliarts, our partners made the strategic decision to perform a thorough predictive maintenance data analysis first.
 For every project that relies on data, we use the CRISP-DM methodology, which we find more useful than analogs like KDD and SEMMA as it has a very important “Business Understanding” phase.
 Previously, we compared all three methodologies, so if you want to know more details on why we decided to pick CRISP-DM, you can check out this article for a deeper breakdown.

 After defining the task which was possible to solve with machine learning, we moved on to understanding the data, according to this methodology.

 There are three types of EV charging stations named L1, L2, and L3.
 They all differ in speed of charging.
 We received access to the database with the latest production updates.
 The data investigation was split into a high-level overview and a deep investigation.
 After two steps of data overview, we figured out that about a dozen of collections among a total of over a hundred were suitable for machine learning.

 The EV charging company had records of the data for the period of five years:

 300,000 records in 2018

 1,000,000 records in 2020

-After some research, we found out that the data from the beginning of 2020 was the most suitable for this project, so we decided to use it.
+After some research, we discovered that the data from the beginning of 2020 was the most suitable for this project, hence we selected it for further usage.